damncabbage/damncabbage.github.io.old/source/_posts/2012-01-05-pilfering-gems-testing-with-timecop.markdown

 [Timecop](https://github.com/jtrupiano/timecop) is a library that makes testing time-dependant code a cinch.

-The results from a graphing calculator isn't going to change if you run it now or next week.
-Something like a prize-draw competition, though, will produce wildly different results depending when a punter puts in an entry, and testing this is where you wedge Timecop.
+Some code is temporally bound.
+The output of a graphing calculator isn't going to change if you run it now or next week, but something like a prize-draw competition will produce wildly different results depending when a punter puts in an entry.
+Testing this latter case is where you wedge Timecop.

 Take the example of that prize-draw competition.
 It's initially closed, no entries allowed; it opens for a while, during which you can enter, and then finally, it closes again and a winner is drawn.